sagnik-p/desk-sidekick/README.md

 Just keep it running in the background and let it do its magic.

 NOTE: while the assistant is running, you wont be able to use your device microphone.
-To solve this issue, use an external mic or mic of earphones.
+To solve this issue, use an external mic

 To get started,